Jimbly/worlds-continent-gen/README.md

 * Make Maps: [worlds-continent-gen](http://jimbly.github.io/worlds-continent-gen/)
 * Explore in [Worlds FRVR](https://worlds.frvr.com/)

-To view the map you made, open Worlds FRVR, accept the mod permissions dialog, log in and create a new worlds, and chose the "Procedural" world type.
-If you click Export in the map maker, you should now see the phrase `Continent data provided by mod` in Worlds FRVR.
+To view the map you made, open Worlds FRVR, accept the mod permissions dialog, log in and create a new world, and choose the "Procedural" world type.
+If you click Export in the map maker, you should now see the phrase `Continent data provided by mod` in Worlds FRVR under the World Type selection.

 Notes:
 * The *Worlds Mod API* currently works only in Firefox and Chrome, so you can only preview your map in Worlds on those browsers